The task of administering a probate estate are as follows:

 The Issue: Putting the State on notice that if any Medicare reimbursement is due, the State (just like any other creditor) has four months to present its claim or be barred.

-Caution: The Notice sent to WDSHS (ie, Washington Dept. of Social & Health Services) is required to contain Descendant’s Social Security Number (“SSN”), but GR31 prohibits filing Social Security Numbers with the Court.
-Consequently, make sure that you place Descendant’s Social Security Number on the copy of any form you send to WDSHS but not on any form that you file with the Court.
+Caution: The Notice sent to WDSHS (ie, Washington Dept. of Social & Health Services) is required to contain Decedent’s Social Security Number (“SSN”), but GR31 prohibits filing Social Security Numbers with the Court.
+Consequently, make sure that you place Decedent’s Social Security Number on the copy of any form you send to WDSHS but not on any form that you file with the Court.

 Timing: Within 30 days of your appointment

-The Issue: Identifying possible creditors of Descendant — so that you can send them actual notice of the same information as in the Probate Notice to Creditors.
+The Issue: Identifying possible creditors of Decedent — so that you can send them actual notice of the same information as in the Probate Notice to Creditors.